Guide to Certification: Homes

 Many prerequisite and credit requirements cannot be adequately verified through site visits alone.
 For those reasons, the Verification Team will ask to see appropriate documentation, such as project plans, material specifications, etc. Make sure to keep key documents on-hand and well organized!

 Once your Verification Team has verified all prerequisites and pursued credits, the Green Rater is ready to submit the appropriate documentation to the LEED for Homes Provider for their quality assurance review.
-This occurs before your Provider submits your documentation for certification review to GBCI.
+This occurs before your Provider submits your completed LEED for Homes Workbook for certification review to GBCI.

-Once your Provider has submitted your application, you will receive a prompt to pay the certification fees – once received, GBCI will begin your certification review.
+Once your Provider has submitted your LEED for Homes Workbook, you will receive a prompt to pay the certification fees – once received, GBCI will begin your certification review.
 The Verification Team will participate in the review process with GBCI.

 All LEED for Homes projects undergo a standard review, in which your Provider will submit your entire application (all credits and prerequisites) once the project is complete.